anki-code/xonsh-cheatsheet/README.md

 ### How to paste and edit multiple lines of code while in interactive mode

 In some terminals (Konsole in Linux or Windows Terminal for WSL) you can press `ctrl-x ctrl-e` to open up an editor (`nano` in Linux) in the terminal session, paste the code there, edit and then quit out.
-Your multiple line code will be pasted and executed.
+Your multiple-line code will be pasted and executed.

 ### Waiting for the job done
 ```python